egnyte/for-integrators/doc/UIntegrate_definition.md

             "serviceUrl": <url of a custom remote service or static app>, "invocationMethod": <post_to_tab | post_to_iframe | post_headless FUTURE >,
             "limitations":{
-                "sizeKB": <number of KB above which the integration is likely to fail to work with the file> FUTURE }
+                "sizeKB": <number of KB above which the integration is likely to fail to work with the file>
+            }
             "icon": <icon name from fontawesome 3.2 OR icon image url (14 x 14 px, solid color #626364, transparent background)> (optional), "selectionQuantity": <"single" | "multiple" | [2,5]>, //default: not defined == always